KTern/docs-center/docs/content/hanapedia/filter-asset/_index.en.md

 type : "docs"
 ---

-### To filter the relevant steps, follow the below menitoned steps:
+### To filter the relevant asset, follow the below menitoned steps:
 #### Step 1:
 You can filter the assets based on category **(1)** like Asset type, Project, Module and Document type which will help you to filter out the relevant asset from total no: of